Learn how to support compliance through faster literature screening and management.

 Medline ID | For MEDLINE articles, enter the article's unique MEDLINE database identifier. |

-If a Literature Article record includes a Product or Product Family value, Vault creates an associated Literature Article Product record with a Rank of 1
+When you set a Product or Product Family on a Literature Article, Vault creates a Literature Article Product with a Rank of 1

 Field | Description |